Geese are some of the largest birds you will find in Maine!

 Assuming you’re near a large body of water, it shouldn’t be too hard to find at least a few different species.
 They are fairly common in most lakes, estuaries, wetlands, lagoons, bays, or anywhere else they can find food.
 Most types of geese are also regularly spotted in farm fields during the winter months, eating leftover crops.

-Today, you will learn about 3 types of geese that live in Maine!
+Today, you will learn about 7 types of geese and swans that live in Maine!

 For each species, I provide some fun facts along with how to identify them by sight OR sound.
 Make sure to pay attention to the range maps to see which of these birds live near you!

 - Large goose with a long black neck and a distinctive white cheek patch.

 - Brown body with a pale white chest and underparts.

 - Black feet and legs.

 I’m sure you probably recognize these birds, as they are very comfortable living around people and human development.
 Look for them wherever there are grasses or grains to eat, such as lawns, parks, farm fields, and golf courses.

 In fact, these geese are so abundant that many people consider them pests for the amount of waste they produce!
 If you have a manicured lawn maintained to the water’s edge, you have an open invitation for these birds to visit.